Understand your needs

 A single data breach can send a company's reputation down the drain.
 Stakeholders may want to know how often breaches occur in your sector, how much you are aware of potential breach scenarios, and how you intend to deal with them.
 VPNs and file encryption tools are one way of securing project communications in all phases of production.

 Unencrypted data in transit leaves the door wide open for hackers to sneak into your project.
 A VPN can reduce opportunities for attack by encrypting data sent between software containers and the server.
 For example, you could deploy an item to the container securely by running it through a VPN to anonymize the container’s conversation with the server.

 On the other hand, file encryption tools like NordLocker are great for companies that deal with confidential information, such as the financial, legal, or medical records of clients.
 The best file encryption tools give users the encryption keys to their own data — this means that the information is safe even in the event of a breach, whether stored in the cloud or on your hard drive.

-An often overlooked function of a VPN is the ability to change geographical location.
+An often overlooked function of a VPN is the ability to change virtual location.
 Let's say a developer wanted to verify a piece of localization code (which modifies the language, culture, or legal requirements for other markets).
 They can use a VPN to connect to foreign servers to quickly verify whether the code works before sending it to quality assurance teams.